Sentry892/ProgrammingBible/Book/chapter 3/Programming_Encyclopidia.md

     </body>
 </html>
 ```
-They isn't a package managere and a framework for html
+There isn't a package manager and a framework for html
 ___
 ## CSS
 > Art is an illusion of opinion

 A website needs to look good it helps to gain trust from user, that's where CSS comes in.
 CSS is a styling programming launguage for HTML.
 You can't write CSS without HTML.
 Let's rapresent it by imagining working in powerpoint, you can add headings and paragrphs this is html but when moving objects and changing colors this is CSS.
 I consider css a difficult launguage because of design standards.
 CSS can be written inline or in a stylesheet file.
 Important Frameworks:

 **Sass**: Basicly css but with new features

 **Tailwind**: This is a framework that allows to write styles in html classes, highly customizable and has a large community

 **Bootstrap**: This is similar to Tailwind but less customizable and fast to write